seanox/virtual-environment/launcher/README.md

 # Launcher
-A portable program launcher specially developed for the Seanox Virtual Environment with a full-screen tile-based interface that can also be used standalone and independently.
+A portable program launcher designed for the Seanox Virtual Environment.
+It provides a full-screen, tile-based interface and can also be used independently.

 <img src="Resources/animation.gif"/>

-Focus is on fast keyboard usage -- open a program with three keys.
-Through the global hotkey even when the launcher is not visible.
+The launcher is optimized for keyboard-based operation.
+Programs can be started with a small number of key presses, including via a global hotkey when the launcher is not visible.

 # Features
-- Full screen overlay user interface
+- __Full-screen overlay interface__
-  The full screen overlay is displayed on the primary screen.
+  Displayed on the primary screen.
-- User interface in tile optics
+- __Tile-based user interface__
-  There are 40 freely configurable tiles available.
+  Up to 40 configurable tiles.
-- Global HotKey combination
-  A global HotKey combination is used to show and hide the user interface.
+- __Global hotkey__
+  Shows or hides the launcher.
-- HotKey for tiles and programs
+- __Hotkeys for tiles and programs__
-  Quick access via the keyboard, optimized for the used keyboard layout.
-  Support for international keyboard layouts.
+  Keyboard-optimized access, including support for international keyboard layouts.
-- Automatic settings update
+- __Automatic settings reload__
-  Changes in the settings are used immediately.
+  Configuration changes are applied immediately.
-- Settings supports environment variables
-  Environment variables can be used in text-based values.
-- Visual style per settings (themes support)
+- __Environment variable support__
+  Text-based configuration values can reference environment variables.
+- __Configurable visual appearance__
-  The user interface supports the configuration of colors, opacity, background color and image, and the appearance of the grid.
+  Colors, opacity, background image, and grid appearance can be adjusted.
-- No icons or functions appear in the taskbar or system tray The program is optimized for the virtual environment to ensure that the shell remains accessible.
-The program runs continuously in the background and cannot be terminated directly.
-However, quitting can be configured via a tile.
-- Portable application without installation
+- __No taskbar or system tray integration__
+  The launcher runs in the background without adding icons to the shell.
+  Termination can be configured via a tile.
+- __Portable application__
+  No installation required.

 # System Requirement
 - Microsoft Windows 10 or higher